 The MBA is designed to serve the community by providing graduate business education to persons who show promise of leadership and success in business or related fields.
 For this reason, the faculty of the College of Business Administration has established rigorous standards of admission and completion for the program.

 In addition to admission by the University Office of Admissions and Records, an applicant for graduate study in business must apply to and be admitted by the College of Business Administration.
-It is the responsibility of the student to purchase a current CSULB Catalog which sets forth the policies of the University and the College of Business Administration graduate program.

 2. Two complete sets of official transcripts of all college work attempted are required.
 One set must be sent to: